 The hearing ultimately decides if it's evident that the four issues above have been proven (50.1% v.
 49.9%) to be true.

 Unless the driver requests, the arresting officer does not have to give testimony at the administrative hearing.
-The driver can give testimony, but without legal representation (especially by a seasoned DUI attorney) it is unwise to consider making such major steps singlehandedly.
+The driver can give testimony, but without legal representation (especially by a seasoned DUI attorney) it is unwise to consider making such major steps on their own.
 Drivers without counsel can be their own worst enemy.
-The driver, in fact, isn't even required to attend and the attorney may handle this alone.
+The driver, in fact, isn't even required to attend and the attorney may handle this alone from their office.

 In many cases, it's normal for the examiner to provide no decisions at the conclusion of the hearing.
 Instead, they take the matter "under advisement" and issue a written "findings of fact and conclusions of law."
 Some hearing examiners issue decisions within a few days to a week after the hearing.
 Others take upwards of two to three months after the hearing ends to issue their decision.
 While the case is under advisement, the driver can still drive legally (unless there is another matter regarding license suspension or revocation).